CAE Bronstein, Gewirtz & Grossman LLC Announces that CAE Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, July 21, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against CAE Inc. ("CAE" or "the Company") (NYSE: CAE) and certain of its officers.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against CAE Inc. (“CAE” or “the Company”) (NYSE: CAE) and certain of its officers.

 Class Definition